rvosa/bio-phylo/README.txt

 make test
 make install

 (For platform specific information on what 'make' command to use, check "perl -V:make".
-On Win32 this usually returns "make='nmake';", which means you'll need the 'nmake' utility: http://support.microsoft.com/default.aspx?scid=kb;en-us;Q132084)
+On Windows this usually returns "make='nmake';", which means you'll need the free 'nmake' utility)

 AUTHOR